Committed to supporting Fernlea

 Kellie joined the Fernlea Board in 2015, because she is passionate about community services, especially in her local hills area.
 She believes her passion for and experience in human resources can help support Fernlea to become more operationally and financially robust.
 Kellie held the position of Secretary from 2016-2017, and also supports Fernlea's Fundraising Committee.

-christine weller - director
+Erin O'Loughlin - director

 catherine maguire - director